trevorbergstrom/ReligiousGurus/README.md

 6. Browse your history to revisit past topics

 ### Worldview Chat
-1. Select a worldview you want to chat with
+1. Select a worldview you want to chat with or create a group chat with multiple worldviews
+2. For single worldview chats:
+   - Click on any worldview button to start a one-on-one conversation
+3. For group chats with multiple perspectives:
+   - Click "New Chat" and select the "Group Chat" tab
+   - Select multiple worldviews you want to include in the conversation
+   - Enter an optional title for your group chat
-2. Enter your questions about that specific worldview
+4. Enter your questions and receive responses from each selected worldview
-3. Choose an OpenAI model for your conversation
+5. Choose an OpenAI model for your conversation
-4. Receive responses from the perspective of that worldview
-5. Continue the conversation in a chat-like interface
+6. Continue the conversation in a chat-like interface
+7. See different perspectives clearly labeled with worldview icons

 ## 🧬 System Architecture